-Last year, I decided to tackle the stuffing, more accurately “dressing” since we cook this in a casserole and no longer stuff this bread concoction in the bird for a number of reasons: it is much too easy for the stuffing to be bacteria ridden if not cooked to a high enough temperature, and that temperature means the bird is probably overcooked.
+Last year, I decided to tackle the stuffing.
+Some would call this a “dressing” because we cook this in a casserole and no longer stuff this bread concoction in the bird for a number of reasons: it is much too easy for the stuffing to be bacteria ridden if not cooked to a high enough temperature, and that temperature means the bird is probably overcooked.
 Also, we all love the crispy top when cooked outside the bird.

 Regardless of where it is cooked, we still call it stuffing.
 Although I added different ingredients over the years, I basically made the same recipe as my mother: dried bread cubes with celery, onions, eggs, stock, lots of Thanksgiving savory spices, and, of course, the ever-present Bell’s Seasoning in the little cardboard box.